Call for Abstracts: AsMA Track

 The Annual Scientific Meeting highlights four types of presentation formats.

-1. Poster: Individual Digital Poster presentations are integrated into a Poster session, grouped by topic.
+- Interactive Presentations (Posters): Individual interactive (poster) presentations are integrated into a session, grouped by topic.
 The presentation must be submitted as a PowerPoint with up to a maximum of 10 slides.
-Video and audio clips can be embedded.
-They will be displayed digitally.
-Posters are on display for two full days, each in an assigned space.
-Authors will be asked to present their poster for a single designated 90-min period on one of these days.
+Video and audio clips cannot be embedded but can be uploaded during presentation submission.
+Presentations are on display for 4 full days, each in an assigned space.
+Authors will be asked to present their poster for a single designated 45-min period on one of those days.

 PRESENTATION CATEGORIES